dworkin/lpc-doc/LPC.md

 This document is a formal description of the LPC programming language.
 The LPC programming language is derived from C and named after its primary creator, Lars Pensjö.
-Several dialects of LPC exist; the programming language described here is the one used in *Dworkin's Generic Driver* (DGD) version 1.1.
+Several dialects of LPC exist; the programming language described here is the one used in *Dworkin's Game Driver* (DGD) version 1.7.

 ### 1.2.
 History